Duty relief schemes allow you to pay less or no duty on imports and exports from and to non-EU countries.

-- temporary admission if you import goods for a specific use for a limited time, eg for an exhibition
+- temporary admission if you import goods for a specific use for a limited time - for an exhibition, for example

 - Inward Processing for goods imported from outside the EU, processed in the EU and then exported to another non-EU country - or exported within the EU if you’ve already paid duty

-- Outward Processing (including textiles) for goods that are temporarily exported to a non-EU country, eg for repair or processing
+- Outward Processing (including textiles) for goods that are temporarily exported to a non-EU country - for repair or processing, for example

 - customs warehousing when you wish to store goods duty and VAT free

 - the community system of duty relief for goods that promote culture and science

 - duty suspensions and tariff quotas for raw materials, parts or half-finished products

 - returned goods relief for goods you reimport